 Just imagine if Eric Garner’s supporters were met with live bullets and tanks.

 Outside of Syria, people share photos of children in Idlib and Aleppo, playing among the ruins of their houses—evidence that we, as a people, endure.
 They are supposed to be hopeful images.
 But these photos are evidence of a generation that has lost its innocence, that will never be normal.
-The statistics you read on your way to work are not random numbers for us.
-My mother is one of those numbers.
 Remember this, next time you see a mother holding her son in a rubber boat somewhere in Europe, risking everything so that her child can have a “normal life,” whatever that means.
 She doesn’t want her child to be a poster boy for an aid organization flier or donor meeting; she wants him to live long enough to finish middle school.

 Five years later, the fight for democracy in Syria has become another faceless struggle, like that of the Palestinian people.
 The regional conflicts and political realities are too complicated to follow or understand.
 Our struggles and deaths have become condensed and summarized, just another stack of papers, another file the next US president will have to deal with.
 Maybe.

 For much of the Western media, Syria is not a story unless it involves ISIL.
 Terrorism is sexier than widespread, unabated human suffering.
 For others, Syria is a teachable moment, an opportunity to swing by the border and take selfies with refugees, to lecture about democracy and freedom.
 And then leave.

 But for us, Syria is a country—and a cause—to which we have sacrificed everything.
 The statistics you read, quickly, on your way to work are not just random numbers for us.
 My mother is one of those numbers.
 I wasn’t even able to bury her.
 I avoid looking at her picture now; the pain is too much to handle.